 - One World Cup Crossword – Review your children’s understanding of football-themed vocabulary with this crossword!

-- Two Sets of World Cup Bunting - Hang our 'World Cup' themed bunting in your classroom to celebrate the event!
+- One Set of World Cup Bunting – Hang our ‘World Cup’ themed bunting in your classroom to celebrate the event!

-- Two World Cup Banners - Banners to decorate the 'World Cup' displays in your classroom!
+- Three World Cup Banners – Banners to decorate the ‘World Cup’ displays in your classroom!